StephanieRuthJones/backend-assessment/README.md

 Welcome to the Backend Assessment!

-This assessment requires you to build a Node.js Express MongoDB app using Axios.
+This assessment requires you to build a `Node.js` `Express` `MongoDB` app.
 In this challenge, you will use the [Rick and Morty API](https://rickandmortyapi.com/documentation/) to build API endpoints and to combine data from the API.
-During this assessment, you will need to create simple and complex GET routes, error-handling middleware, a MongoDB database, as well as a login system with Authentication using JWT.
+During this assessment, you will need to create simple and complex `GET` routes as well as full `CRUD` functionality for a character `favorites` collection.
+You will connect your app to a `MongoDB` database and create a full login system with Authentication using `JWT`.

-To complete this assessment, complete every task in Parts I through V of the challenge outlined below.
+To complete this assessment, complete every task in Parts I through VII of the challenge outlined below.

 _Requirements to Pass_

 - All routes must return the correct status code and data.
-- All routes must return the correct status code and data.
 - Routes must be created in the appropriate files within the `routes` folder.
 - Controllers must be created in the appropriate files within the `controllers` folder.
+- Models must be created in the appropriate files within the `models` folder.
+- The `db.js` file must be set up correctly.
 - `async/await` and `try/catch` blocks must be used to make requests and handle errors rather than promise chaining.
 - Errors must be handled and returned to the user.
-- The MongoDB database must be set up correctly.
+- The `MongoDB` database must be set up correctly.
-- The login system must be secured using JWT.
+- The login system must be secured using `JWT`.
-- Submit your github repo link with the `.env` file included.
 - Your code must be clean and readable.
 It should follow the DRY principle.

 _Important Note(s):_

+- Submit your github repo link with the `.env` file included.
 - Use [axios](https://www.npmjs.com/package/axios) to make requests to the [Rick and Morty API](https://rickandmortyapi.com/documentation/).
 - Save all sensitive passwords and keys to an `.env` file.
 - Upon completing this challenge, submit your github repo link and the `.env` file.